 Founded in 1993, the Nashville Warburg Chapter is one of the ACG’s oldest chapters.
-The founding members consisted largely of the people who had organized or sponsored the 1992 ACG Young Leaders Conference – attorneys, judges, business people, and academics, all of whom had an interest in foreign affairs in general, or Germany in particular.
+The founding members consisted mainly of those who had organized or sponsored the 1992 ACG Young Leaders Conference – attorneys, judges, business people, and academics, all of whom had an interest in foreign affairs in general or Germany in particular.

-The Nashville Chapter partners with a number of other organizations including the Committee on Foreign Relations, the German American Chamber of Commerce, Sister Cities of Nashville, the German Department and Max Kade Institute of European Studies at Vanderbilt University, and Tennessee State University.
+The Nashville Chapter partners with several other organizations, including the Committee on Foreign Relations, the German American Chamber of Commerce, Sister Cities of Nashville, the German Department and Max Kade Institute of European Studies at Vanderbilt University, and Tennessee State University.

 About the Chapter Director

 Pinnacle Financial Partners